abargnesi/oscon2012/jdk8/README.rst

 Java 8
 ======

+#.
+Script included to build jdk8 on Ubuntu.
+#.
 Example of lambdas in Java 8 using jdk8-lambda build.

-Script included to build jdk8 on Ubuntu.